-It’s Friday The 13th, and a lot of streamers want to start their Friday The 13th Movie Marathon!
+This Friday, October 13th is Friday The 13th!
+What a treat for horror fans, just a little over two weeks away from Halloween.
+What better way to celebrate than a Friday The 13th Movie Marathon?
 This guide will explain where you can easily stream every Friday the 13th Movie.
-I also break down my opinions on which ones you should watch and which you should skip.
-However, if you are looking to get your Friday the 13th film marathon going, here is a quick list of where you can stream the films.
+I also explain my opinions on which ones you should watch and which you should skip.
+However, if you want to get your Friday the 13th film marathon going, every Jason film except for 2002’s Jason X is on Max (formerly HBO Max).
+Here is a quick list of where you can stream the films.

 - Friday the 13th